gumityolcu/scikit-learn-dual/doc/install_instructions_conda.rst

 .. prompt:: bash

-  conda create -n sklearn-env -c conda-forge scikit-learn conda activate sklearn-env
+  conda create -n sklearn_dual-env -c conda-forge scikit-learn conda activate sklearn_dual-env

 In order to check your installation, you can use: